 California sales tax exemption and resale certificates are worth far more than the paper they’re written on.
 If you’re audited and cannot validate an exempt transaction, the CDTFA may hold you responsible for the uncollected sales tax.
 In some cases, late fees and interest will be applied and can result in large, unexpected bills.

 Once you’ve collected sales tax, you’re required to remit it to the CDTFA by a certain date.
-The CDTFA will then distribute it to the appropriate state and local agencies.
+The CDTFA will then distribute it to state and local tax agencies where appropriate.

 Filing a California sales tax return is a two-step process comprised of submitting the required sales data (filing a return) and remitting the collected tax dollars (if any) to CDTFA.
 The filing process forces you to detail your total sales in the state, the amount of sales tax collected, and the location of each sale.

 Filing sales tax online is generally recommended, but businesses may also submit the State, Local, and District Sales and Use Tax Return paper form (CDTFA-401-A).
 This form replaces the CABOE-401-A2.

 The CDTFA will assign you a filing frequency.
 Typically, this is determined by the size or sales volume of your business.
 State governments typically ask larger businesses to file more frequently.
 See the filing due dates section for more information.

 California sales tax returns and payments must be remitted at the same time; both have the same due date.

 You may file directly with the CDTFA by visiting their site and entering your transaction data manually.
 This is a free service, but preparing California sales tax returns can be time-consuming — especially for larger sellers.